Brexit and the EU’s Response

 Internal Market and Financial Services Policies

-On August 30, 2016, Competition Commissioner Vestager announced the Commission Decision to order Ireland to recover €13 billion in back taxes, with interest, from Apple, two years after the probe was opened in June 2014.
-Following an in-depth state aid investigation, the European Commission concluded that two tax rulings granted by Ireland to Apple significantly reducing the taxes Apple paid in Ireland since 1991 had amounted to state aid.
+On August 30, 2016, Competition Commissioner Vestager announced the Commission Decision to order Ireland to recover €13 billion in back taxes, with interest, from a major tech company, two years after the probe was opened in June 2014.
+Following an in-depth state aid investigation, the European Commission concluded that two tax rulings granted by Ireland to that company significantly reducing the taxes it paid in Ireland since 1991 had amounted to state aid.
 The U.S. Treasury issued a critical statement, stating that the EU was acting as a “supranational tax authority” which threatened global tax reform efforts.
 The Irish cabinet narrowly agreed to pursue an appeal.
 It could take up to another 4 to 6 years before the case is finally resolved, following the appeal process.
 In the meantime, recovery will take place in Ireland on the basis of Irish tax legislation.
 See the Commission press release here.

 On September 14, 2016, the European Commission set out the next steps to accelerate the completion of the Capital Markets Union (“CMU”), a key project of the Juncker Commission, based on the CMU Action Plan established last year.
 The CMU aims to give businesses access to diverse sources of funding, make Europe’s financial system more stable, and allow capital to move freely across borders in the Single Market.
 The Commission hopes for the first round of proposed actions will be implemented by the end of 2016.
 Additionally, the Commission will double the size of the European Fund for Strategic Investments to €500 billion, from €315 billion as it stands today.
 The Commission will amend insurance and banking legislation by the end of the year to “further unlock private investment in infrastructure and small and medium-sized enterprises.”
 Under its revised CMU roadmap, the Commission will follow these measures with proposals on business restructuring and insolvency to speed up the recovery of assets, encouraging equity financing over debt, and unlocking private investment in infrastructure and SMEs.
 To view the Commission’s press release, see here.